The Bankrate promise

 REITs have numerous advantages over traditional real estate investing, and may make the process much easier:

-- Less money needed to start, potentially only $20 or $30, depending on the stock
+- Less money is needed to start, potentially only $20 or $30, depending on the stock

 - No hassles managing a property (e.g., no 3 a.m. phone calls)